 Other Investments and Other Liabilities: Other investments and other liabilities included in Level 1 are comprised of the Company’s deferred compensation plan liability and related assets, which consist of mutual funds classified as trading securities, and are included in other assets.

 Allowances for Doubtful Accounts.
 The Company maintains allowances for doubtful accounts for estimated losses resulting from the inability of the Company’s customers to make required payments.
-The Company considers the following factors when determining if collection of required payments is reasonably assured: customer credit-worthiness; past transaction history with the customer; current economic industry trends; changes in customer payment terms; and bank credit-worthiness for letters of credit.
-If the Company has no previous experience with the customer, the Company may request financial information, including financial statements or other documents, to determine that the customer has the means of making payment.
+The Company considers the following factors when determining if collection of required payments is reasonably assured: customer credit-worthiness, past transaction history with the customer, current economic industry trends, changes in customer payment terms and bank credit-worthiness for letters of credit.
+If the Company has no previous experience with the customer, the Company may request financial information, including financial statements or other documents to determine that the customer has the means of making payment.
 The Company may also obtain reports from various credit organizations to determine that the customer has a history of paying its creditors.
 If these factors do not indicate collection is reasonably assured, revenue is deferred as a reduction to accounts receivable until collection becomes reasonably assured, which is generally upon receipt of cash.
 If the financial condition of the Company’s customers was to deteriorate, adversely affecting their ability to make payments, additional allowances would be required.

 Property, Plant and Equipment.
 Property, plant and equipment are recorded at cost and depreciated or amortized using the straight-line method over their estimated useful lives.
 Upon the retirement or disposition of property, plant and equipment, the related cost and accumulated depreciation or amortization are removed, and a gain or loss is recorded.
 Buildings and building improvements on owned land are depreciated over 30 years and 15 years, respectively.
-Leasehold improvements are amortized over the shorter of their estimated useful lives, not to exceed 15 years, or the remaining term of the related lease.
+Leasehold improvements and buildings on leased land are amortized over the shorter of their estimated useful lives, not to exceed 15 and 30 years, respectively, or the remaining term of the related lease.
 Other property, plant and equipment have useful lives ranging from 2 to 25 years.
 Leased property meeting certain capital lease criteria is capitalized, and the net present value of the related lease payments is recorded as a liability.
 Amortization of assets under capital leases is recorded using the straight-line method over the shorter of the estimated useful lives or the lease terms.
 Maintenance, repairs and minor renewals or betterments are charged to expense as incurred.
-Interest expense related to the broadband wireless access (BWA) spectrum and related construction of the network infrastructure assets in India by the Company’s former BWA subsidiaries was capitalized beginning in May 2012 through the third quarter of fiscal 2013 when the BWA subsidiaries were deconsolidated.
+Interest expense related to the broadband wireless access (BWA) spectrum and related construction of the network infrastructure assets in India by the Company’s former BWA subsidiaries was capitalized beginning in May 2012 through the third quarter of fiscal 2013 when the BWA subsidiaries were deconsolidated (Note 10).
 Interest capitalized by the former BWA subsidiaries totaled $65 million in fiscal 2013.